maddymakesgames/maddymakesgames/README.md

 #### Hello!
-I'm a highschooler who is looking to go into computer programming once I graduate.<br>
+I'm a highschooler who is looking to go into programming once I graduate.<br>
 I mostly work in Rust and Typescript though I also use Java for school and Minecraft modding.
 ### Current big projects:
   - [Quartz](https://github.com/rusty-quartz/quartz)